 - Plan for scalability: Give yourself wiggle room to grow.
 As advancements are made and voice technologies improve, refreshing your voice interfaces will be imperative to remaining competitive and engaging customers.

 - Voice requires a new way to think about content: First our focus was on creating content for the web, and then content for mobile, and now we need to adjust our content strategies once again for voice.
-The content delivered via voice must be written and structured differently than traditional content, and in-depth research into how your audience will engage is crucial to success.
+The content delivered via voice must be written and structured differently than traditional content, and in-depth research on AI chatbot & emotional response into how your audience will engage is crucial to success.